DBGallery is a powerful and cost effective tool that has allowed us to share digital assets with others in our organization.

 Database Record Count Limit

 In it's database, there is a record for each image.
 Hence it's the database storage limit which comes into play, and since we're using MySQL as the database, the limit is very large.
-A number of factors determine the maximum number, but it is in the billions.
+A number of factors determine the maximum number, but the worse case would be in the millions.

 The first storage limiting factor most customer come across with DBGallery is performance beyond some number of images.
 This is dependent on the process, disk and network speed.
 For example, a fast and new 2013 computer (I7 3rd generation, 16 GB ram) on the same kind of server, performance degradates at as you head towards 1 million images.